huijieZH/ProgressLabeller/README.md

 python offline/main.py [path/to/configuration.json] [path/to/outputdir] [data_format] [path/to/objectlabelfile]
 # <data_format> in ["ProgressLabeller", "BOP", "YCBV", "Yourtype"]
 ```
-## Multi-camera YCB dataset

-We collected a 3 camera RGB-D dataset [link](https://drive.google.com/file/d/1pQwGeShNA6WGaErQvzRsnq2snAM3oKhc/view?usp=sharing) of YCB objects as discussed in the paper.
-We use RealSense L515, RealSense D435, and Primesense Carmine 1.09 RGB-D sensors to capture 11 training scenes and 5 test scenes over 10 YCB objects.
-The dataset contains about 120K images and is saved in [BOP format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md).

 # References
 [1] Marion, Pat, Peter R. Florence, Lucas Manuelli, and Russ Tedrake.
 "Label fusion: A pipeline for generating ground truth labels for real rgbd data of cluttered scenes."
 In 2018 IEEE International Conference on Robotics and Automation (ICRA), pp. 3235-3242.
 IEEE, 2018.